NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/NextGenSoftware.OASIS.API.Core/README.md

-﻿# NextGen Software WEB4 OASIS API Integrated EndPoint (Native)
+﻿# NextGen Software WEB4 OASIS API Core

-The OASIS API Integrated EndPoint.
-To be used to integrate the OASIS API directly into target applications (including Unity) instead of using the existing REST API.
-Can be used for offline/poor conncection use cases, etc. This version will also of of course be faster than the REST API.
-This version also contains some functionality not currently implemented in the REST API.
+This is the heart of the OASIS and contains the core OASIS Engine, architecture, managers, interfaces, helpers, holons/objects, object model, enums, etc. It can be used directly in projects/apps if needed (you can use any of the Managers) but it is highly recommended you use the [OASIS.API.Native.Integrated.EndPoint](https://www.nuget.org/packages/NextGenSoftware.OASIS.API.Native.Integrated.EndPoint) or REST API instead.

 Initial Release targeting OASIS API v2.3.1 (Current LIVE REST version): https://api.oasisplatform.world